Harry1623/Harpreetkaur/README.md

 Hi there 👋
-I am Harpreet kaur from Australia  .I am beginning to work on a web application.
+I am Harpreet kaur   .I am beginning to work on a web application.